TeaqariaWTF/AOSPMods/CanaryChangelog.md

 **canary-453**
-- Fixed double tap to take
+- Fixed double tap to wake

 **canary-452**
 - A16QPR1b1: Incompatible options were removed